Figure Drawing Proportions and Structure: A Simple Practice Guide

 - 2 poses at 5 minutes

 The shorter poses train speed and observation.
 The longer poses let you refine structure.
 Consistency matters more than perfection.
+If you need a lighter entry point, start with a figure drawing warm-up before this routine.

 Final Thoughts